Neeraj1437/heart_attack_final/README.md

 **Description:**

-CardioInsights is a data analysis project focused on comprehensively understanding factors influencing heart attacks.
+This is a data analysis project focused on comprehensively understanding factors influencing heart attacks.
 Leveraging a diverse dataset sourced from Kaggle, the project employs a systematic methodology, combining column-wise exploration, heatmap-guided quantitative analyses, geospatial mapping, and graphical representation through bar graphs.
 The goal is to provide valuable insights into cardiovascular health, contributing to informed strategies for heart attack prevention.

 **Key Features:**
 - **Comprehensive Exploration:** In-depth analysis of each dataset column to uncover relationships and patterns.